Position Statements

 2.2.3: Self-Treatment and Treatment of Family Members

 - Emergency Conditions.
-In an emergency situation, when no other qualified licensee is available, it is acceptable for licensees to treat themselves or their family members until another licensee becomes available.
+In an emergency, when no other qualified licensee is available, it is acceptable for licensees to treat themselves or their family members until such time as another qualified provider can assume responsibility.

 - Acute Minor Illnesses Within Clinical Competence.
 While licensees should not serve as primary or regular care providers for themselves or their family members, there are certain situations in which care may be acceptable.
 Examples would be treatment of antibiotic-induced fungal infections or prescribing ear drops for a family member with external otitis.
 It is the expectation of the Board that licensees will not treat recurrent acute problems.